HenkeQuest/QuestMVC/README.md

               ));
 }
 ```
-Now you have a page for your parants.
+Now you have a page for your parents.

-If you want a blog you only have to uncommet the "blog" line in my-navbar in site/config.php
+If you want a blog you only have to uncomment the "blog" line in my-navbar in site/config.php
 Do you want to add a post in your blog just go to `/content/create` and create a post:
 * Title: Your title
 * Key: your-key